filipbartek/nbspacer/README.md

 ## Czech translation

-For the Czech translation to work, you must follow these steps:
+To enable the Czech translation, follow these steps:

 0. `git submodule update --init`
 (pull the Czech translation of the `argparse` module)